Pondidum/Overseer.RabbitMQ/Readme.md

 ```

 ### ExchangeDurable
-Whether the exchange is durable (e.g. will surivive a RabbitMQ restart).
+Whether the exchange is durable (e.g. will survive a RabbitMQ restart).
 Defaults to `true`.
 ```csharp
 options.ExchangeDurable = true;
 ```